KWolanin/Vasara/README.md

 - read other stories and change its font size to make reading more comfortable
 - add fandom and tags to their story
 - edit published chapter's content
+- filter and sort stories based on title, author's username, description, tags and fandoms

 In the future user will be able to:
 - change theirs account settings (username/password)
-- filter and sort stories based on rating, tags and fandoms
 - follow other author and get en e-mail when they update/post a story
-- add the story to favourites and manage favourites list
+- add the story to favourites and manage favourites list, create "read later" list
 - change to dark theme
+- set rating to its work (r.g. for kids, teen, adults)

 # Tech stack